-Α В С D Ε F G Revolving Fund Spending Authority Fees, Charges or Other Receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Requirements / Reports Fiscal Year LIBRARY Library Director Late Fines Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$5000 requires additional approval of Library Trustees Annual financial statement of this fund shall be included in the Town Report RECREATION FUND Community Services Director Program Fees Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$10,000 requires additional approval of Park & Recreation Board Annual financial statement of this fund shall be included in the Town Report GATRA Community Services Director Fees related to transportatio n programs Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$5,000 requires additional approval of Council of Aging Board Annual financial statement of this fund shall be included in the Town Report
+A В С D E F G Revolving Fund Spending Authority Fees, Charges or Other Receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Requirements/ Reports Fiscal Year RECREATION FUND Community Services Director Program Fees Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$10,000 requires additional approval of Park & Recreation Board Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
+GATRA Community Services Director Fees related to transportation programs Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$5,000 requires additional approval of Council of Aging Board Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
+FORGE POND PARK Community Services Director Fees related to programs Expenditures may include salaries, benefits, facility and all those in support of programs Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
+COUNCIL ON AGING Community Services Director Fees related to programs Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure of more than \$5,000 requires additional approval of the Council on Aging Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2020.

-Α В С D Ε F G Revolving Fund Spending Authority Fees, Charges or Other Receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Requirements / Reports Fiscal Year FORGE POND PARK Community Services Director Fees related to programs Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure of \$5,000 requires additional approval of Park & Recreation Board Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
-FLU CLINIC Community Development and Municipal Inspections Receipts from Medicare / Medicaid Billing Expenditures may include salaries, benefits, facility and all those in support of programs Any expenditure over \$5,000 requires additional approval of Board of Health Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
-PUBLIC SAFETY VEHICLES Police Chief Proceeds from Sale of Public Safety Vehicles Furnishings, equipment, and training Any expenditure over \$10,000 requires additional approval of the Town Manager Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.
+A В C D E F G Revolving Fund Spending Authority Fees, Charges or Other Receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Requirements/ Reports Fiscal Year PUBLIC HEALTH CLINIC Director of Community Development & Municipal Inspections Receipts from insurance, Medicare, and Medicaid billing Expenditures may include salaries, benefits, facility and all those in support of programs l addifional Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2019.
+PUBLIC SAFETY VEHICLES Police Chief Public Satety Furnishings, equipment, and training relating to Public Safety Vehicles. l additional Annual financial statement of this fund shall be included in the Town Report Fiscal years that begin on or after July 1, 2018.

-(Adopted May 1, 2017), (Approved the Attorney General July 21, 2017) (Amended May 7, 2018), (Approved by the Attorney General August 3, 2018) (Amended May 2019), (Approved by the Attorney General July 2019)
+(Adopted May 1, 2017), (Approved the Attorney General July 21, 2017) (Amended May 7, 2018), (Approved by the Attorney General August 3, 2018) (Amended May 2019), (Approved by the Attorney General July 2019) (Amended June 29, 2020), (Approved by the Attorney General October 21, 2020)